Abraham Bates Tower: Civil War Veteran

 Field Rations for a Civil War Soldier - Even at the best of times, the food looks pretty skimpy

-Abraham Tower Suffered Starvation and Scorbutus at Andersonville
+Abraham Tower Suffered Starvation, Dysentary, and Scorbutus at Andersonville

+You may be wondering What Is Scorbutus?
 It's an old-fashioned word that you might find describing an American Civil War soldier.
-Read more about this health problem that caused the deaths of many in years gone by.
+This health problem caused the deaths of many in years gone by.

 Abraham Tower Was Captured at Guntown